skunkrocker/push-it/README.md

 - Add the Certificate password into the Build Environment assigned to the ```PASSWORD``` variable.

 ### Plans for next versions
-- Use the Kotlin coroutines for asynchronous communication with APNS
+- Use Kotlin coroutines
 - Use Retrofit
 - Android push notifications
+- Build chain
+- Maven and jCentral artifact